Lucy-Forrest-Lab/AlignMe/Intro.md

 choose between several gap penalty schemes for the treatment of mismatching stretches (section 4.2).

-In all modes of usage, the user has to provide two files, containing the sequences, and a so-called similarity-score file, containing the user-defined composition of the similarity scores (sections 3 and 5 ).
+In all modes of usage, the user has to provide two files, one for each of the sequences, and a so-called similarity-score file, which contains the user-defined combination of inputs that will be used to compute the similarity scores.

-The user can also define any number of constraints or anchors.
+The user can also define any number of constraints or **anchors**.
 The anchors can be tuned in strength from preference to enforcement.